Stinger Spiritborn Endgame Build Guide

 Build Variants

-This section is designed to guide your Stinger Centipede Spiritborn from a fresh level 60 into the very late endgame using the three variants Starter, Ancestral and Mythic.
+This section is designed to guide your Stinger Spiritborn from a fresh level 60 into the very late endgame using the three variants Starter, Ancestral and Mythic.
 At the final step, you should be fully decked out with a great all-rounder build.
 From there, follow the other min/max variants if you want to optimize around certain activities such as Pit Pushing, Speedfarming and more.

 If you are fresh in Torment 1 coming from a leveling guide, this is where you begin.
 Since only some Aspects can be guaranteed from Dungeon unlocks for the Codex of Power, focus on acquiring the additional aspects via gambling with Murmuring Obols.